AP source: Brett Gardner, Yankees reach $12.5M, 1-year deal

 Gardner gets a $2 million signing bonus and an $8 million salary for next season.
 The Yankees have a $10 million option for 2021 with a $2.5 million buyout.

-He earned $7.5 million last season, when he hit .251 and set career highs with 28 homers and 74 RBIs.
-He is a rare left-handed bat in a Yankees lineup dominated by right-handed hitters.
+He earned $7.5 million last season plus a $2 million buyout after New York declined his $12.5 million option for 2019 under his previous contract.
+Gardner he hit .251 and set career highs with 28 homers and 74 RBIs, a rare left-handed bat in a Yankees lineup dominated by right-handed hitters.

+“The constant that he is means a lot to the organization as well as the production on the field,” assistant general manager Mike Fishman said.

 Originally slated to be a fourth outfielder, Gardner saw increased playing time because of injuries to others and played center for much of the season while Aaron Hicks was injured.
 Hicks had Tommy John surgery after the season and is not expected to return until summer.